AdaptiveParticles/LibAPR/README.md

 If you use this library in an academic context, please cite the following paper:

-* Cheeseman, Günther, Susik, Gonciarz, Sbalzarini: _Forget Pixels: Adaptive Particle Representation of Fluorescence Microscopy Images_ (in preparation)
+* Cheeseman, Günther, Susik, Gonciarz, Sbalzarini: _Forget Pixels: Adaptive Particle Representation of Fluorescence Microscopy Images_ (bioRxiv 2018) https://www.biorxiv.org/content/early/2018/02/09/263061